eNMS-automation/eNMS/README.md

 For all periodic tasks, you can compare the results between any two devices, at two different times.

-The comparison result is displayed with two methods:
-- A **_unified diff_**: show just the lines that have changed plus a few lines of context, in an inline style. (like Git)
-- A **_ndiff_**: list every line and highlights interline changes.

 ![Comparison](readme/comparison.gif)

-## TACACS+ authentication
+# Miscellaneous

-It is possible to configure a TACACS+ server in eNMS: upon authentication, a request will be sent to the server to check the credentials and log in the user.
+- eNMS can act as a TACACS+ authentication server: upon authentication, a request will be sent to the server to check the credentials and log in the user.
+- eNMS can act as a Syslog server: all logs are stored in the database, and can be filtered with regular expressions.
+Eventually, the idea is to use the logs for event-driven automation, i.e trigger the execution of a script upon received a specific log.
+- A network can be exported to Google Earth (as a `.kmz` file).

 # Getting started